-- (b) to carry out reasonable specific assessments of affordability in order to establish from the customer that sufficient funds will be available by him to repay the loan in a sustainable manner and in full at the end of the contractual term; - (c) that where credit is granted to customer on the basis of a balloon payment option, the term of the agreement shall not exceed 12 months.
+(b) to carry out reasonable specific assessments of affordability in order to establish from the customer that sufficient funds will be available by him to repay the loan in a sustainable manner and in full at the end of the contractual term;

+(c) that where credit is granted to customer on the basis of a balloon payment option, the term of the agreement shall not exceed 12 months.
 In addition, any subsequent agreement entered into with such customers, as a result of their inability to pay the final balloon payment on the earlier agreement, will be repayable by periodical capital and interest repayments of an amount not greater than the amount of the periodical interest only payments in the earlier agreement.

-4.3 Explanations of the credit product
+4.3 Explanations of the Credit Product

-- 4.3.1 Before the customer is bound by any credit agreement or offer, members shall provide the customer with Pre-contractual information (PCI) by means of the form required by law at that time.
-Members shall explain to the customer that they may take away the PCI to consider the terms of the offer of credit before the making of the agreement and the customer should be afforded such an opportunity. - 4.3.2 Members shall provide adequate explanations to the customer, in order to place the customer in a position enabling him to assess whether the proposed credit agreement is adapted to his needs and to his financial situation by explaining, but not limited to: - (a) the Pre-contractual information to be provided; - (b) the risk, on default of the agreement, that additional interest and default fees may be charged; - (c) the risk of losing the asset (usually a vehicle) on which the credit is secured, how it would be repossessed, and the loss this could entail; - (d) that repossession under the Bill of Sale can take place without a court order and that members may enter customer's premises to take possession of the vehicle; - (e) that repossession can result in significantly higher additional costs and may not clear all of the debt owed; and - (f) that there is a provision for voluntary termination and the terms and conditions which apply. - 4.3.3 Where a member has clear grounds to suspect that the explanation provided has not placed the customer in a position whereby he is enabled to assess whether the agreement is suited to his needs and his financial situation, members shall provide further explanation to the customer. - 4.3.4 In all circumstances members should provide the customer with an opportunity to ask questions about the credit agreement.
-Members should also advise the customer how to ask for further information and explanation about the credit agreement from him.
+- 4.3.1 In good time before the customer is bound by any credit agreement or offer, members shall provide the customer with the Pre-contractual information (PCI) document by means of the form required by law at that time.
+Members shall explain to the customer that they may take away the PCI to consider the terms of the offer of credit before the making of the agreement and the customer should be afforded such an opportunity. - 4.3.2 Members shall provide adequate explanations of the credit on offer to the customer in order to place the customer in a position enabling him to assess whether the proposed credit agreement is adapted to his needs and to his financial situation by explaining, but not limited to:

+(a) the Pre-contractual information to be provided;

+(b) the risk, on default of the agreement, that additional interest and default fees may be charged and the amount or likely amount of such interest/fees;

+(c) the risk of losing the asset (usually a vehicle) on which the credit is secured, how it would be repossessed, and the loss this could entail;

+(d) that repossession under the Bill of Sale can take place without a court order and that members may enter customer's premises , where reasonably necessary, to take possession of the vehicle;

+(e) that repossession can result in significantly higher additional costs and may not clear all of the debt owed; and

+(f) that there is a provision for voluntary surrender of the asset and the terms and conditions which apply.

+- 4.3.3 Where a member has clear grounds to suspect that the explanation provided has not placed the customer in a position to assess whether the agreement is suited to his needs and his financial situation (e.g. whereby he has not understood the explanation provided or key aspects of it), members shall provide further explanation to the customer. - 4.3.4 In all circumstances members should provide the customer with an opportunity to ask questions about the proposed credit agreement (i.e. before entered into).
+Members should also advise the customer how to ask for further information and explanation about the credit agreement.

-4.4 Assessment of affordability
+4.4 Assessment of Affordability

-- 4.4.1 Members shall, before granting credit or increasing the amount of credit to be provided to the customer, undertake an assessment of the creditworthiness of the customer to assess the borrower's ability to undertake any proposed credit commitment, or specific additional credit commitment, in a sustainable manner, without the customer incurring (further) financial difficulties and/or experiencing adverse consequences. - 4.4.2 The assessment of affordability should be based on information and evidence obtained from: - (a) the customer, having provided evidence of his ability to repay the credit; and - (b) a credit reference agency, where necessary.
+- 4.4.1 Members shall, before granting credit or increasing the amount of credit to be provided to the customer, undertake an assessment of the creditworthiness of the customer and his ability to undertake the proposed credit commitment, or specific additional credit commitment, in a sustainable manner, without the customer incurring financial difficulties and/or experiencing adverse consequences. - 4.4.2 The assessment of affordability should be based on information and evidence obtained from:

+(a) the customer, having provided evidence of his ability to repay the credit; and

+(b) a credit reference agency, where necessary.